Kuadrant/kuadrantctl/doc/openapi-apicurio.md

                     kind: Gateway
 ```

-See [this guide](./generate-gateway-api-httproute.md) for more info on generating a HTTPRoute.
+For more details, see [Generate Gateway API HTTPRoute object from OpenAPI 3](./generate-gateway-api-httproute.md).

+#### Generate an AuthPolicy

-To generate an [AuthPolicy](https://docs.kuadrant.io/kuadrant-operator/doc/auth/), add a `securityScheme` to the components block.
-This `securityScheme` requires that an API key header is set.
+To generate an [AuthPolicy](https://docs.kuadrant.io/kuadrant-operator/doc/auth/), add a `securityScheme` to the `components` block in your API definition.
+The following `securityScheme` requires that an API key header is set:
-Although securityScheme is not an OpenAPI extension, it is used by `kuadrantctl` like the other extensions mentioned here.

 ```yaml
     securitySchemes: